cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-request-a-quote/README.txt

 If none of the previous listed actions helps you solve the problem, then, submit a ticket in the forum and describe your problem accurately, specify WordPress and WooCommerce versions you are using and any other information that might help us solve your problem as quickly as possible.
 Thanks!

-= How can I get more features for my WooCommerce plugin? = You can get more features with the premium version of YITH WooCommerce Request a Quote, available on [YITH page](https://yithemes.com/themes/plugins/yith-woocommerce-request-a-quote/).
+= How can I get more features for my WooCommerce plugin? = You can get more features with the premium version of YITH Request a Quote for WooCommerce, available on [YITH page](https://yithemes.com/themes/plugins/yith-woocommerce-request-a-quote/).
 Here you can read more about the premium features of the plugin and make it give it its best shot!

 = How can I try the full-featured plugin? =